Ibrahim-Tagari/ContextGuard/README.md

 2. **Important**: run `/setprivacy` with BotFather and set it to **Disabled** for your bot, so it can actually read group messages (not just commands/mentions).
 Alternatively, make the bot a group admin.
-3. Add the bot to a test group.

 ```bash
 cd telegram-bot